 From Abbereidy you can walk along the cliff to Barry Island beach which cannot be accessed by car and is down a steep metal staircase.
 Not good if you don’t like heights but a fabulous beach.
 Be careful of currents.
 No facilities at all.

-Pubs and restaurants Walking distance to Bucklebury there are four pubs in Solva.
+Pubs and restaurants Walking distance from Llys Aber there are many pubs in Solva.
 All serve food in high season but check in advance out of season.
-The Royal George is very close and does not involve walking back up the hill.
 The Cambrian is at the other end of Solva, The Ship Inn is in the centre of the High Street and the Harbour Inn is next to the car park in lower Solva.
 There are many restaurants to explore in St Davids, Solva and neighbouring villages.

 The Tourist Information Centre is in St Davids and has details of many other local attractions.